jolks/crow-template/README.md

 $ ./build/src/example
 ```

+## Shortcut
+Refer to `shortcut` directory.
+This does not require cmake.
+Simpler way to get started.

 ## Important files
 * src/example.cpp - Your web app code.
 * src/CMakeLists.txt - Edit this file if there is new source code or HTML template file.